 Hungry in Groningen – “Huize Maas” for Dinner

 Time flew by, and we started to get starving.
 Back on the Fishmarket “Vismarkt” in the center of Groningen, we were looking for a nice dinner place.
 Next to De Korenbeurs, which is nowadays probably one of the most beautiful discounters (Alber Heijn) we ever visited, we spotted the crowded restaurant “Huize Maas”.
 While sitting next to the chimney, we ordered some delicious vegetarian food for Daan and a German Burger for Karl with some Dutch beer and Belgian Radler.
 A successful dinner evening after a beautiful, eventful Cultural Gay City Weekend in Groningen.

 Being GAY in Groningen

 After our Gay City Weekend in Eindhoven, Groningen was our second stop of our Dutch Gay City Tour 2016.
-Even in Wintertime and with the rainy, quiet cold weather, Groningen was an experience, culturally but also very gay-friendly.
-Thanks to our comfortable Hotel, our nice lesbian city guides, and the walkable inner city distances, we can recommend a week stay, to enjoy the cultural life in Groningen.
-We will come back in Summertime to see more from the famous nature areas around the city.
-Next Stop of our Dutch Gay City Tour 2016 is the City of The Hague (dutch: Den Haag).
+Even in Wintertime and with the rainy, cold weather, Groningen was an experience, culturally but also very gay-friendly.
+Thanks to our comfortable Hotel, our nice lesbian city guides, and the walkable inner-city distances, we can recommend a week stay, to enjoy the cultural life in Groningen.
+We will come back in Summer to see more from the famous nature areas around the city.
+The next Stop of our Dutch Gay City Tour 2016 is the City of The Hague (Dutch: Den Haag).